 a.
-Were within six (6) feet of a COVID positive person for a cumulative total of fifteen (15) minutes; or b.
+Were within six (6) feet of a COVID positive person for a cumulative total of fifteen (15) minutes; or more over a twenty-four (24) hour period; Or b.
 Had unprotected contact with the body fluids and/or secretions (including but not limited to being coughed on or sneezed on, sharing utensils, or drinking out of the same container) of a COVID positive person.